Skip to content

 The cardio-oncologist will review the results of your tests and determine if cardiotoxicity treatment is needed.
 Very often, cardiovascular function improves once the cancer treatment is done.

-A personalized treatment will be developed for you that may include medications such as aspirin, statins, beta blockers, ACE inhibitors, diuretics and others.
-Other treatment strategies for cardiotoxicity include cardiac rehabilitation, nutrition counseling and other strategies.
+A personalized treatment plan will be developed for you.
+This treatment plan may include medications such as aspirin, statins, beta blockers, ACE inhibitors, diuretics and others.
+Other treatment strategies can include cardiac rehabilitation, nutrition counseling and other therapies.

 The cardio-oncologist will monitor your health and adjust treatment as necessary.
 The goal is to avoid interrupting your cancer treatment and protect the heart at the same time.
 If necessary, the cardio-oncologist will work with your oncology team to identify alternative treatments for your specific needs.